grater-exp/grater-experiment/README.md

 |       [CVC5](https://github.com/cvc5/cvc5)       | [v1.2.0](https://github.com/cvc5/cvc5/releases/tag/cvc5-1.2.0) |
 | [Bitwuzla](https://github.com/bitwuzla/bitwuzla) | [v0.5.0](https://github.com/bitwuzla/bitwuzla/releases/tag/0.5.0) |

 NOTE: CoverMe is not originally designed for floating-point constraints solving, so we adapt it to function as a floating-point constraint solver.
-The source code of adapted CoverMe is in `slovers/coverme`.
+The source code of adapted CoverMe is in [slovers/coverme](https://github.com/grater-exp/grater-experiment/tree/master/solvers/coverme).
 The way to run it is the same as [XSat](https://github.com/zhoulaifu/xsat).

+We run baselines solvers using the scripts in [scripts](https://github.com/grater-exp/grater-experiment/tree/master/scripts).
+The [README](https://github.com/grater-exp/grater-experiment/tree/master/scripts#scripts) in it has more details.

 ## Benchmarks

-The directory `benchmarks` contains the benchmarks used in Grater's paper. `benchmarks/jfs-benchmarks` is [JFS's benchmark](https://github.com/mc-imperial/jfs-fse-2019-artifact/tree/master/data/benchmarks/3-stratified-random-sampling/benchmarks/QF_FP), and `benchmarks/our-benchmarks` is "our benchmarks" mentioned in Grater's paper.
+[benchmarks](https://github.com/grater-exp/grater-experiment/tree/master/benchmarks) contains the benchmarks used in Grater's paper. [benchmarks/jfs-benchmarks](https://github.com/grater-exp/grater-experiment/tree/master/benchmarks/jfs-benchmarks) is the selected [JFS's benchmarks](https://github.com/mc-imperial/jfs-fse-2019-artifact/tree/master/data/benchmarks/3-stratified-random-sampling/benchmarks/QF_FP), and [benchmarks/our-benchmarks](https://github.com/grater-exp/grater-experiment/tree/master/benchmarks/our-benchmarks) is "our benchmarks" mentioned in Grater's paper.

-The files of objective functions and parsing results of these two benchmarks have already generated in `solvers/grater/objective_functions_jfs.py` and `solvers/grater/jfs/construct.csv`,  `solvers/grater/objective_functions_our.py` and `solvers/grater/our/construct.csv`.
+## Results

+[results](https://github.com/grater-exp/grater-experiment/tree/master/results) contains the data of experiment results in Grater's paper. [results/jfs](https://github.com/grater-exp/grater-experiment/tree/master/results/jfs) is the results of all evaluated solvers on JFS’s benchmarks, and [results/our](https://github.com/grater-exp/grater-experiment/tree/master/results/our) is the results on our benchmarks.

+If you want to reproduce the results of our experiments, the README in [scripts]((https://github.com/grater-exp/grater-experiment/tree/master/scripts#scripts)) and [solvers](https://github.com/grater-exp/grater-experiment/tree/master/solvers#running-grater) will be helpful.
+We run each solver on machines equipped with 12th Gen Intel^®^ Core^™^ i7-12700H CPU and 32GB RAM, Ubuntu 22.04.2 LTS (64-bit).